fatimahalageel/Sentiment-Analysis/README.md

 ## Installation
 1. Download the project files.
-2. Install dependencies using: pip install -r requirements.txt
+2. Install dependencies using: pip install -r requirements.txt if you're willing to use a specific enviroment.